SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Extension_Modules.md

 ### UserDefinableApiEndpoint

-The UserDefinableApiEndpoint module is responsible for handling API triggers for User Defined APIs.
-See [User Defined APIs](xref:UD_APIs).
+The UserDefinableApiEndpoint module is responsible for handling API triggers for User-defined APIs.
+See [User-defined APIs](xref:UD_APIs).